 In 2013, a civil war coupled with severe famine lead to humanitarian crisis on an unimaginable scale.
-An uneasy peace treaty was negotiated in 2015, but 2016 saw renewed conflict and brutality drive thousands of civilians from their homes.
+An uneasy peace treaty was negotiated in 2015, but today the situation remains volatile, with armed militias looting, burning down homes and murdering civilians.

 “Humanity is suffering.
 This has to stop.”

 – United Nations High Commissioner for Refugees Filippo Grandi